 NEW CASTLE —

-Madison Shaffer was untouchable for Neshannock in a Section 4-A home victory over Western Beaver.
+Central Valley capped the game with a five-run fifth inning in a nonsection home win over Union.
 The game was stopped in the fifth because of the mercy rule.

 The Scotties (1-2) managed just two hits, one single each by Wayne Seamans and Devan Schuller.

 Carrington Bell (0-1) suffered the loss.
 Bell worked four innings, giving up six hits and five runs — three earned — with four walks and one strikeout.

 “Carriington Bell didn’t pitch bad,” Union coach Mark Stanley said.
 “It’s pitching, fielding and hitting.
 Two out of those three things we’re not doing well right now.

 “We have to field it better and hit it better.
 I’ve been pleased with our pitching.”

 The Class AAA Warriors scored a run in the first, three in the second and one more in the third to set up the fifth frame.